Alun Kyte: Early life

-Criminal activity
+Criminal activity in the 1990s

-Kyte's itinerant lifestyle allowed him to travel the country in order to scout out his chosen victims of prostitutes.
+Kyte's itinerant lifestyle allowed him to travel the country in order to scout out prostitutes, his chosen victims.
 He would in particular frequent motorway service stations.
-He would ask for services from prostitutes before attacking and robbing them, or both.
-He was also a prolific conman, involving himself in petty fraud in cheating drivers out of money by claiming he'd 're-tuned' their cars.
-He changed cars frequently and also used the cars belonging to his supposed customers to trawl the motorways.
-He would occasionally drive up to 1,000 miles in people's cars and then return them to unwitting customers.
+He would ask for services from prostitutes, then attack and rob them.
+He was also a prolific conman, involving himself in petty fraud in cheating car owners by claiming he'd 're-tuned' their cars when he had not.
+He would frequently replace his own personal car, while also using the cars belonging to his would-be customers to trawl the motorways for women.
+He would occasionally drive as many as 1,000 miles in his customers' cars, then return them to the unwitting customers.